 Licenced Insolvency Trustee

-Bankruptcy lawyers deal almost exclusively with commercial bankruptcy filings, and conflicts that may arise between various creditors.
-Bankruptcy Lawyers may also appear at the bankrupt’s discharge hearing acting for the opposing party or acting for the bankrupt.
+Bankruptcy lawyers deal almost exclusively with commercial bankruptcy filings, i.e., businesses and corporations filing for bankruptcy.
+In Canada, bankruptcy lawyers have highly specialized training and education in insolvency law.
 Lawyers advocate on behalf of their clients to contest the positions of the opposing counsel; a skill that is important when dealing with a business with hundreds or even thousands of creditors.

 Do You Need a Bankruptcy Lawyer or a Licenced Insolvency Trustee?

-If you are an individual needing assistance to get out of debt, the professionals who will best help you are licenced insolvency trustees.
-In the unlikely event that further legal counsel is required, the trustee administering your bankruptcy case will help you better understand why, and what you need to do next.
-In some cases, you may be able to avoid filing for bankruptcy altogether with alternatives like consumer proposals.
+If you are an individual getting out of debt, the professionals who will best help you are licenced insolvency trustees.
+In the unlikely event that further legal counsel is required, the trustee working on your case will help you better understand why, and what you need to do next.
+In some cases, you may be able to avoid filing for bankruptcy altogether with alternatives like credit counselling and consumer proposals.

 The professionals at D. Thode and Associates are here to help you navigate the waters of getting out of debt.
 From our offices in Kamloops and Kelowna, we can serve clients from all over Interior BC.
 Contact us today for debt help!